verbb/patrol/README.md

 ## Features

-###3 SSL Routing
+### SSL Routing
 - Force HTTPS (server agnostic)
 - Force a Primary Domain (naked domain vs www prefixed)
 - Define where HTTPS is enforced (if not globally)
-- Configure the best redirect status code for your use case
+- Control the best redirect status code for your use case

 #### Maintenance Mode
 - Put your site on maintenance mode
 - Define who can access the site while offline
-- Control what everyone else sees (offline page or custom http response)
+- Reroute guests to offline page (or custom response)

 ---